The 2017/18 Proposed Annual Budget (pdf, 4MB) is on public exhibition from Saturday, 15 April until 5pm, Sunday, 14 May 2017.

 Anyone having difficulty paying their rates can contact us for advice and assistance.

 Every two years we have a statutory requirement to conduct a review of property values based on market movements and recent sales trends.
-Properties in Moonee Valley will be re-valued this year and assessed as at 1 January 2014.
+This is not a revaluation year, valuations will be as per the General Revaluation dated 1 January 2016 (as amended by supplementary valuations).

 When conducting valuations we must follow a statutory process set out in the Local Government Act and the Valuation of Land Act (1960).
 Our valuers undertake a physical inspection of properties across the municipality.
 Properties are conservatively assessed in recognition of changes in market forces.
 We also regularly reassesses property values when individual households have undergone improvements, upgrades or renovations.
 These are called supplementary valuations.